faqro/faqro/README.md

 I'm Faraaz, a student at the University of British Columbia!
 I'm really interested in learning all aspects of programming!

-- 🔭 I’m currently working on a NES emulator
 - 🌱 I’m currently learning MERN stack
 - 😄 Pronouns: he/him